galilip/TechnicalTestAndroid/app/README.md

 You can also vertical swipe with your finger to update news list.

+spent a week learning stuff evening after work day and trying things then when I rewrote app, spent around 10/12 hours

 This is not perfect, but it was made with passion !
 I'm eager to learn new things & cool stuff in mobile dev :)